top of page

 Let's take an example.
 Imagine you go to New York City, and you're walking through Penn Station, and you happen to see your friend, Joe.
 And you say, "Whoa, Joe, that's an amazing coincidence that I happened to bump into you, what are the odds that I would see Joe this day in Penn Station?
 That’s gotta be one in a million!"

-If someone told me that, I personally would be skeptical, and I would think something like this: You happen to know many people, maybe hundreds or 1000 people just like Joe.
+If someone told us that, we personally would be skeptical, and would think something like this: You happen to know many people, maybe hundreds or 1000 people just like Joe.
 And in Penn Station, there are thousands of people that you happen to come across.
 So while it's true, the odds of meeting the one Joe on a random place is one in a million, the amount of interactions you have, there are so many people that you know, and so many people in Penn Station, that it might even be more likely to meet someone that you know, then to meet nobody that you know.
 Meaning, nobody you know might even be a bigger coincidence.
 And again, it's one in a million to meet Joe.
 But there are so many different possible people you could have met, and so many people that you did see that it's actually kind of likely, and it's not much of a coincidence at all.

 However, if we change the example a little bit, assume you didn't know anybody except Joe, he was your only friend, your only acquaintance.
 And also assume you weren't walking in Penn Station, but you're walking in the middle of the Sahara Desert and you're just walking along in the Sahara Desert, and you bump into Joe, the one guy that you know.
 You say, "Wow, that's crazy!”
 Is luck, coincidence, a good explanation for that?
-I don't think so.
+We don't think so.
 The odds of that occurring has got to be one in a million million million.
 And that being the case, you certainly would say, "That's strange.
 Why do I and Joe happen to both be walking in the Sahara Desert at this time?" and you'd look for a better explanation.

 Even that is a very, very small coincidence, compared to the coincidence of all these numbers being fine tuned.
 We have to appreciate just how big these numbers are.
 But the cosmological constant, 10 to the 120th power, is a massive number.
 The amount of particles in our universe is estimated to be somewhere like 10 to the 85th power.
 This is an extra 35 zeros.
 This number, the odds are ridiculous.
 And that's what Susskind meant when he said this specialness is not something that we can attribute to lucky accidents, which is far too unlikely.
 The apparent coincidences cry out for an explanation.